 Second Offense DUI Attorney in New Jersey

-DUI Second Offense penalties in NJ, as serious as they are become even more-over.
+DUI Second Offense Penalties in NJ, as serious as they are, become even more-so without the help of an experienced attorney.
 Your DUI is considered a second offense when occurring within 10 years of your first offense.
 This makes you eligible to receive the minimum to maximum penalties associated with the charge.

-Second offense charges in New Jersey are taken much more seriously than a first offense DWI and there is little room for a judge’s own discretion to determine your penalties.
+Second offense charges in New Jersey are taken much more seriously than a first offense DWI.
+There is little room for a judge’s own discretion to determine your penalties.

-2nd offense DUI’s carry a guaranteed license suspension for two years and the penalties continue to increase depending on how high your BAC reading was at the time of the accusation.
+2nd offense DUI’s carry a guaranteed license suspension for one to two years.
+The penalties continue to increase depending on how high your BAC reading was at the time of the accusation.

 2nd Degree DUI Charge Penalties and Fines